 abilities, and develop crisis intervention skills.
 Many of our volunteers want to pursue counseling-related careers, but all of our volunteers find this a valuable

 experience in working with people, handling difficult situations, and

 thinking on their feet.
 You'll meet interesting, like-minded people, and many

 lifelong friendships began at Reachout.

 We are very selective about who we choose for training.
 Hotline service is emotionally and intellectually demanding work, and not right for everyone.
 If you apply and you're not chosen, it probably means this work isn't right for you at this time.
 We invite trainees based on their applications, an in-person interview, and professional or academic references.

 Training begins with a three-day Training Weekend that covers our call management process, active listening, suicide intervention, and additional skills hotline workers need.
-If you are accepted for further training after the Training Weekend, you will train for one training shift each week; usually five hours.
-This will be a regular weekly shift, chosen according to your schedule.
-Training is self-paced, lasts approximately a semester, and includes reading and worksheets as well as hands-on experience on the phones about halfway through the training.
-You will be trained by current Reachout volunteers.
+If you are accepted for further training after the Training Weekend, we'll assign you to a training class that meets one evening a week for a month and a half.
+Training includes the weekly class, homework, and opportunities for practicing and using all the skills you've been learning.

 Thank you for applying!
 Please feel free to call or stop by any time